linger91/linger91/README.md

 [![Hotmail Badge](https://img.shields.io/badge/-Hotmail-0078D4?style=flat-square&logo=microsoft-outlook&logoColor=white&link=mailto:testeves_260@hotmail.com)](mailto:testeves_260@hotmail.com)

-## Hey!
-My name is Tiago!
-I'm currently learning to code Python and Full Stack Web Development on my own!
+## I'm currently learning to code Python and Full Stack Web Development on my own!
 I aspire to be a Full Stack Web Development!
 Everything that may help are most welcome!
 I will be uploading few projects that i may be working while learning to code.
 Below you can find all the languages that i aspire to learn in few ahead months.